Hash House Harriers

 A run of the Lima Hash House Harriers in Lunahuana, Peru.

 Scene at the end of a run by the Hash House Harriers in the arid landscape around Niamey, Niger.
 During the run, people from surrounding villages have come to see the sudden influx of cars and strangers.
 Some girls have obtained a water bottle from the participants, while in the distance boys are running after the departing vehicles as a "goodbye" gesture.

-The Hash House Harriers (HHH or H3) is an international group of non-competitive running social clubs.
+The Hash House Harriers (HHH or H3 or H4) is an international group of non-competitive running social clubs.
 An event organized by a club is known as a Hash or Run, or a Hash Run.
 A common denominal verb for this activity is Hashing, with participants calling themselves Hashers.
 Members are referred to as Harriers or Harriettes based on gender or preference.

 The Hash is humorously known as A Drinking Club With A Running Problem, with the preferred beverage of consumption being beer.

 History

 Hashing originated in December 1938 in Kuala Lumpur, Selangor, then in the Federated Malay States (now Malaysia).
-A group of British immigrants began meeting on Friday evenings, to run in a fashion patterned after the traditional British game of hare and hounds, in which one or two "hare" runners scatter a trail of cut paper for the "hounds" to track.
+A group of British expats began meeting on Friday evenings, to run in a fashion patterned after the traditional British game of hare and hounds, in which one or two "hare" runners scatter a trail of cut paper for the "hounds" to track.
 Apart from the excitement of chasing the hare and finding the trail, Harriers reaching the end of the trail would partake of beer, ginger beer, and cigarettes.
 With hash names in parentheses, the original members included Albert Stephen Ignatius Gispert ("G"), Cecil Lee, Frederick Thomson ("Horse"), Ronald Bennett ("Torch"), Eric Galvin, H.M.
 Doig, and John Woodrow.

 A. S. Gispert suggested the name "Hash House Harriers" after the Selangor Club Annex, known as the "Hash House", where several of the original hashers lived and dined.
 The "Hash House" got its name for "its hodgepodge of edible servings being passed off for food".
 The term hash was used as an old British slang for "bad food".

 Hashing ceased after the Invasion of Malaya during World War II, but several of the original group restarted it in 1946, after the war, and switched to meeting on Monday evenings.
 A.S.I.
 Gispert had been killed on 11 February 1942, in the Japanese invasion of Singapore, an event commemorated by many chapters with an annual Gispert Memorial Run.

 While attempting to reorganize in the city of Kuala Lumpur after World War II, hashers were informed by the Registrar of Societies that, since they were a "group", they would require a constitution.
 The objectives of the Hash House Harriers as recorded on the club registration card dated 1950 are: